Ald0s/hawkspeed/README.md

 ### Recording

-A race track may be recorded (right now) anywhere, as long as the Player has permission to do so by the server and the track location lands within area of use for EPSG 3112.
+A race track may be recorded (right now) anywhere, as long as the Player has permission to do so (granted by the server) and the track location lands within area of use for EPSG 3112.
 They may select a location and start the recorder interface.
 At which point, the track may be driven at any pace.
 The points recorded are submitted to the server, which validates and normalises the track.
 This is then added as a verified race track to the world and is able to be raced.

+## Server

+This project represents the backend server portion of the system.
+It is built on the Flask Microframework, supported by a PostgreSQL database through the SQLAlchemy ORM.
+PostgreSQL is used alongside the PostGIS extension (made available via Geoalchemy.)

+Authentication, creation of tracks and the querying of a track's details is done via a REST API.
+The server also uses Flask-SocketIO to simultaneously run a stream based connection system such that the actual racing and player updates are handled in realtime.

 ## Disclaimer